Is Google Photos safe for backup?

 Why backup Google Photos to (external) hard drive?

 Actually, the main reason for backing up Google Photos to hard drive or external hard drive is to add a layer of protection to your data.
-What’s more, according to the latest news, Google Photos will end the unlimited storage on June 1st, 2021.
+What’s more, according to the latest news, Google Photos ends the unlimited storage on June 1st, 2021.
 So, freeing up Google Photos space may be another reason.

 As one of the traditional local storage solutions, (external) hard drives has large storage capacity and are widely used in our life.
 So, many users prefer to choose hard drives or external hard drive as the backup destination of Google Photos.